 Fraud Assessment Commission Members

-John Riggs - Mr. Riggs was appointed to the Fraud Assessment Commission in January 2010 representing self-insured employers.
-Since 2003, he has served as manager of workers' compensation for Disney Worldwide Services.
+John Riggs - Mr. Riggs was appointed by Governor Arnold Schwarzenegger to the Fraud Assessment Commission in January 2010 representing self-insured employers.
+Since 2003, he has served as senior manager of workers' compensation for Disneyland Resort.
 Previously, Mr. Riggs was director of risk management for 99 Cent Stores from 2002 to 2003 and served the California Casualty Management Company as vice president from 1999 to 2001 and regional claims manager from 1993 to 1998.
 He was the workers' compensation branch claims manager for Zenith Insurance Company from 1987 to 1993 and an independent claims consultant from 1986 to 1987.
 Riggs is a member of the California Self Insurers Association, California Workers' Compensation Institute and Southern California Self Insured Council.

-The date of the next Fraud Assessment Commission meeting will be posted here when it has been scheduled.
+The date of the next Fraud Assessment Commission meeting will be posted here.
 Please check back.